nithyaramakrishnan/data-shield/update.md

 To update to the newest version with the Helm chart, run the following command.

+  {{site.data.keyword.datashield_short}} is not configured to work with Helm v3.
+Be sure that you're using Helm v2.
+  {: tip}

   ```
   helm upgrade <chart-name> iks-charts/ibmcloud-data-shield --set enclaveos-chart.Manager.AdminEmail=<admin email> --set enclaveos-chart.Manager.AdminName=<admin name> --set enclaveos-chart.Manager.AdminIBMAccountId=<hex account ID> --set global.IngressDomain=<your cluster's ingress domain>
   ```